junxit/us-congress-code/title-21/chapter-9/sec-346a.md

 1 See References in Text note below.

-2 See References in Text note below.

-3 So in original.
+2 So in original.
 Probably should be “subsection”.

 ### Editorial Notes